EXTRA GOVERNMENT HELP FOR FIRST HOME BUYERS - EXTENDED

 Couples must have a combined income of up to $200k

-Construction works must commence within three months of the contract signing
+Construction works must commence within six months of the contract signing

 The First Home Loan Deposit Scheme allows first home buyers to purchase a home sooner.
 It does this by providing a guarantee that will allow eligible first home buyers on low and middle incomes to purchase a home with a deposit of as little as 5%.
 The guarantee is not a cash payment and property price thresholds apply in each state.